When the music stops

 We think this could make sense for investors able to tolerate higher risk and volatility, for multiple reasons.
 For one thing, alternatives cover a wide swath of strategies.
 And while their potential to combine lower correlations with strong return potential is attractive, they remain outside the mainstream for many investors.
 Alternative strategies can carry with them additional risks not found with traditional equity, fixed income and money market approaches.
 But investors seeking to manage risk at the portfolio level may find the diversification potential and scope for uncorrelated returns found in alternatives worth any potential risk at the strategy level.

 Take one alternatives approach as an example: an equity market-neutral strategy.
 Here, instead of following popular benchmark indexes, a manager will typically rely on fundamental and/or technical security selection to pursue their goals.
 In simple terms, a market-neutral manager might seek to buy stocks they think could outperform (long positions) and sell borrowed stocks they believe may underperform (short positions).
-That means the potential risk and returns of this strategy tends to be predicated less on the general direction of the markets and more on the performance and positioning of their chosen securities.
+That means the potential risk and returns of this strategy tend to be predicated less on the general direction of the markets and more on the performance and positioning of their chosen securities.
 In short, it’s not the market direction but the underlying securities and how they perform that matters.

 Historically, this kind of approach has produced relatively low correlations to stocks and bonds and had even lower correlations during the dot.com bust and the global financial crisis.
 In fact, during the dot.com bust, equity market neutral strategies had a negative correlation.
 In other words, equity market-neutral strategies did what they were supposed to when it mattered most.